 Many employers prefer meeting potential employees in person (face-to-face meetings, so visiting New Zealand and organising in-person interviews may increase your chances of getting a job.

-Many migrants take a preliminary ‘fact finding’ holiday here and make appointments to see key employers.
-Make sure you call or email ahead of time to set up the appointments by calling or emailing ahead of time, as Kiwi employers don’t appreciate last-minute scheduling.
+Many migrants take a preliminary fact finding holiday here and make appointments to see key employers.
+Make sure you call or email ahead of time to set up the appointments by calling or emailing ahead of time, as Kiwi employers do not appreciate last-minute scheduling.